tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 <blockquote>
 <details>
 <summary>Layout</summary>
-The basic layout of a confusion matrix is the actual values are listed along the x axis, and predicted values are listed along on the y axis.
+The basic layout of a confusion matrix is the actual values are listed along an axis, and predicted values are listed along on the opposite axis.

 ![confusion1](Images/conf_matrix1.gif)
 </details>
 <details>
 <summary>Precision</summary>
-Precision is a measurement of how many positively predicted values were actually correct.
-For example, if our model was predicting colors - blue, green and purple, precision would be the measurement of how many times time model predicted purple and the actual value was also purple.
+Precision is the measurement of how many positively predicted values were actually correct.
+For example, if our model was predicting colors - blue, green and purple, precision would be the measurement of how many times the model predicted purple and the actual value was also purple.

 The formula for precision is TP / (TP + FP).